Writing

 Most of my professional life has been spent shaping stories for other people — working as a television producer across factual and entertainment projects, often at scale, often at speed.

-Some pieces are written specifically for this site.
-Others first appeared at Gents Café, a publication whose values around quality, restraint, and considered living align closely with my own.
+Some pieces first appeared at Gents Café, a digital publication whose values around quality, restraint, and considered living align closely with my own.

 If these essays resonate, I occasionally send out a short newsletter.
 By day, I work in modern media — TV, digital, AI, strategy.